godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 - Behemoths
 	- Components
 		- Behemoth Species: The family that the Behemoth belongs to.
 Think of the "Rath" family from Monster Hunter.
-			- Nekonsei Family: "Starter" family; literally means "Cat Blade Spirit."
+			- Nekon Family: "Starter" family; literally means "Cat Blade" in Aphex.
+Features characteristic cat features, as well as blades.
-			-
+			- Levia Family: "Black Dragon" family; literally means "Chaos" in Aphex.
+Features widely differ across Classes.
 		- Power Class: How powerful the Behemoth is.
 			- Lord-Class
 			- Duke-Class